elixir-bridge/elixir-bridge.github.io/01_Installfest/10-deploy-a-phoenix-app.markdown

 POOL_SIZE: 18
 ```

-When Running a mix task, you want to limit the pool size like so -
+When Running a mix task after you deploy, you want to limit the pool size with an environment variable -

 ```
 heroku run "POOL_SIZE=2 mix hello_phoenix.task"